software-mansion/live-debugger/README.md

 Designed to enhance your development experience LiveDebugger gives you:

-- See your LiveComponents tree
+- 🌳 See your LiveComponents tree
-- Inspect assigns
+- 🔍 View assigns
-- Trace and filter callback executions
+- 🔗 Trace and filter callback executions
-- Inspect elements
+- 🔦 Inspect elements

 Check out our comprehensive [Features Overview](https://hexdocs.pm/live_debugger/features.html) to explore all capabilities in detail.